nidhoggmega/Health-App/README.md

 ## Note:

-# Replace placeholders such as path/to/appointment_service with actual paths when running on differnt devices.
+#### Replace placeholders such as path/to/appointment_service with actual paths when running on different devices.
-# Make sure to replace {id} in DELETE requests with actual IDs retrieved from GET requests.
+#### Make sure to replace {id} in DELETE requests with actual IDs retrieved from GET requests.